alivemachine/Fatha/README.md

 # Fatha
- ComfyUI and Unreal Engine pipeline for stylization
+ ComfyUI and Unreal Engine pipeline for stylization using SDXL, AnimateDiff, IPadapter v2, controlnet and multipass rendering.